marcomuraro4/OBLIVION-BlackHole/README.md

 - **App componenent** encapsulates the whole Vue application that on its turn is embedded within index.html representing on its turn the whole web page available on the browser.
 - **ControlInterface** is the heart of the engine being responsible for global state update of paramters to be sent to Unreal Engine thourgh OSC Communication Protocol via UDP and a dedicated Node Server.
 - **ControlPanel** implements the wrapper for the single parameter control.
-In particular, four different componenets of this type are nested inside ControlInterface block as child components, one for each physical parameter related to black hole graphical simulation.
+In particular, four different components instances of this type are nested inside ControlInterface block as child components, one for each physical parameter related to black hole graphical simulation.
+- **RoundSilder** models the graphical knob component with its own interactive contents and internal logic.
+In particular, circular sliders were intergrated inside the app by means of [vue-three-round-slider](https://github.com/Artem9989/vue-three-round-slider), a prebuilt external library implementing a Vue custom component (imported here as RoundSilder exactly).

 <p align="center">
   <img width="800" height="auto" alt="Vue App Architecture" src="/Assets/BlockDiagrams/VueAppArchitecture.png">